Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Noise-induced oscillations

 We have now provided a complete characterization of the oscillatory behavior of stochastic gene expression in three types of gene networks.
 If the gene is unregulated or positively regulated, both $C(t)$ and $G(\omega)$ are monotonic, and thus no oscillations could be observed.
 However, a stochastic bifurcation will occur if the gene is negatively regulated.
-To gain an intuitive picture of this, we simulate the trajectories of the Markovian model \cite{yin2010hybrid} under three sets of biologically relevant parameters and then use them to estimate $C(t)$ and $G(\omega)$ (Fig. \ref{ideal}(a)-(c)).
-The latter, as an estimate, is computed by performing fast Fourier transforms on the stochastic trajectories and then applying the Winner-Kinchin theorem.
-In fact, the two critical values $u_s$ and $u_c$ separate the parameter region into three phases.
+To gain an intuitive picture of this, we simulate the trajectories of the hybrid model under three sets of biologically relevant parameters and then use them to compute $C(t)$ and $G(\omega)$ (Fig. \ref{bifurcation}(a)-(c)).
+The numerical power spectrum is computed by means of the Wiener-Khinchin theorem, which states that $G(\omega) = \lim_{T\rightarrow\infty}\langle|\hat{n}_T(\omega)|^2\rangle/T$, where $\hat{n}_T(\omega) = \int_0^Tn(t)e^{-2\pi i\omega t}dt$ is the truncated Fourier transform of a single stochastic trajectory over the interval $[0,T]$ and the angled brackets denote the ensemble average over trajectories.
+In fact, the two critical values of the negative feedback strength, $u_s$ and $u_c$, separate the parameter region into three phases.
 In the non-oscillatory phase of $u\leq u_s$, both $C(t)$ and $G(\omega)$ are monotonic.
 In the transitional phase of $u_s<u\leq u_c$, the former becomes non-monotonic while the latter is still monotonic.
 In the oscillatory phase of $u>u_c$, both quantities become non-monotonic.
+Note that when the protein is very stable ($d\ll 1$), the critical value $u_c = (a+b)^2/2\rho$ separating the transitional and oscillatory phases is twice the critical value $u_s = (a+b)^2/4\rho$ separating the transitional and non-oscillatory phases.

-Let $G_{peak}$ denote the peak value of the power spectrum.
-To evaluate the performance of stochastic oscillations, we define a quantity called oscillation efficiency:
+Let $G_{\textrm{peak}}$ denote the peak value of the power spectrum.
+To evaluate the performance of stochastic oscillations, we define a quantity referred to as \emph{oscillatory efficiency}:

 which is a number between 0 and 1.
-If $G(\omega)$ is monotonic, then $G_{peak} = G(0)$ and thus $\eta$ vanishes.
-Therefore, the efficiency $\eta$ serves as an effective indicator that describes the robustness of oscillations.
+Clearly, a large value of $\eta$ implies that the spectrum at the dominant frequency is much larger than the spectrum at zero frequency, which means that oscillations are strong.
+If $G(\omega)$ is monotonically decreasing, then $G_{\textrm{peak}} = G(0)$ and thus $\eta$ vanishes.
+Hence the efficiency $\eta$ serves as an effective indicator that describes the robustness of oscillations.
 When $u>u_c$, the efficiency can be computed explicitly as

-As the feedback strength $u$ increases, the efficiency $\eta$ becomes larger and thus the oscillation becomes more apparent (Fig. \ref{ideal}(a)).
+As the negative feedback strength $u$ increases, the efficiency $\eta$ becomes larger and thus oscillations become more apparent (Fig. \ref{bifurcation}(a)).